numpy/numpy/doc/source/reference/random/new-or-different.rst

   ``randn`` methods are only available through the legacy `~.RandomState`.
   This replaces both ``randint`` and the deprecated ``random_integers``.
 * The Box-Muller method used to produce NumPy's normals is no longer available.
+* All bit generators can produce doubles, uint64s and uint32s via CTypes (`~PCG64.ctypes`) and CFFI (`~PCG64.cffi`).
+This allows these bit generators to be used in numba.
+* The bit generators can be used in downstream projects via Cython.

 .. ipython:: python